Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample5_SignVerify.md

 ## Creating keys

-First we'll create both a RSA key and an EC which will be used to sign and verify
+First we'll create both a RSA key and an EC which will be used to sign and verify.

 ```C# Snippet:KeysSample5CreateKey
 string rsaKeyName = $"CloudRsaKey-{Guid.NewGuid()}";